Blaine Robison, M.A.

 22 When therefore he was raised from the dead, his disciples remembered that he spoke this; and they believed the Scripture, and the word which Yeshua had said.

 When: Grk. hote, adv., when, at which time. therefore: Grk. oun, conj. he was raised: Grk. egeirō, aor. pass.
 See verse 19 above. from the dead: Grk. nekros, without life in the physical sense; dead. his disciples: pl. of Grk. mathētēs.
-See verse 2 above. remembered: Grk. mimnēskō, aor. pass. ind.
-See the note on verse 17 above. that he spoke: Grk. legō, impf.
+See verse 2 above. remembered: Grk. mimnēskō, aor. pass.
+See verse 17 above. that he spoke: Grk. legō, impf.
 See verse 3 above. this: Grk. toũto, neut. demonstrative pronoun. and: Grk. kai, conj. they believed: Grk. pisteuō, aor.
 See verse 11 above.
 The action of the verbs "remembered" and "believed" occurred after the resurrection of Yeshua. the Scripture: Grk. graphē, writing, and in the Jewish context meaning the sacred Hebrew Bible (24 books) referred to by the acronym Tanakh, corresponding to the Protestant Old Testament (39 books) and its translation into Greek, the Septuagint (LXX).
 All the quotations from the Tanakh in the Besekh come from the LXX.

 The term "Scripture," which occurs over 50 times in the Besekh, summarizes the body of literature containing God's inspired, infallible, inerrant words penned by over 25 writers, from Moses to Malachi.
 This is the only Bible Yeshua and the apostles knew and as Scripture they upheld its authority over the traditions of men. and: Grk. kai, conj. the word: Grk. logos, vocalized expression, word, discourse, statement, message or speech.
 In Greek philosophical writings logos took on the meaning of a common universal law or truth and that which gives order in the universe.
 In the LXX logos stands principally for Heb. dabar, which has a range of meaning "speech, word, report, command, advice, counsel, thing, matter" (Gen 29:13; SH-1697; BDB 182).
 Logos is also used for amar (to utter, say, Gen 34:8), imrah ("speech, utterance, word," Gen 4:23), and Aram. millah (word, utterance, matter, Dan 4:31) (DNTT 3:1087).

 which: Grk. hos, relative pronoun.
-Yeshua: See the note on verse 1 above. said: Grk. legō, aor.
+Yeshua: See verse 1 above. said: Grk. legō, aor.
 The "word" Yeshua said refers to his comment about raising in three days.
 The mention of Scripture in which the disciples believed probably refers to Messianic prophecies that implied resurrection (Hos 6:2, Isa 53:7–12, Jon 1:17), which Yeshua alluded to before his trial (Matt 12:39–41, 16:4; Luke 11:29–32), then explained after the resurrection (Luke 24:25–27, 44) and Simon Peter expounded on at Pentecost (Acts 2:24–32) (Stern).
 The disciples believed, because as Luke records "he opened their minds to understand the Scriptures" (Luke 24:45).

 23 Now when he was in Jerusalem at the Passover, during the festival, many believed in his name, seeing his signs he was doing.

 Now when he was: The phrase serves as a temporal reference of a period of time and a focus on Yeshua's activities. in Jerusalem: Grk.
 Hierosoluma.
-See the note on verse 13 above. at: Grk. en, prep., used to mark connection with an event. the Passover: Grk. pascha.
-See the note on verse 13 above. during: Grk. en, prep., used to mark a framework of time within which something takes place. the festival: Grk. heortē, a religious festival and in the Besekh always of a joyous gathering of the Jewish people for celebrations of the calendar prescribed in the Torah, generally with a focus on sacrifices and communal eating.
+See verse 13 above. at: Grk. en, prep., used to mark connection with an event. the Passover: Grk. pascha.
+See verse 13 above. during: Grk. en, prep., used to mark a framework of time within which something takes place. the festival: Grk. heortē, a religious festival and in the Besekh always of a joyous gathering of the Jewish people for celebrations of the calendar prescribed in the Torah, generally with a focus on sacrifices and communal eating.
 (See my web article God's Appointed Times.)
 The word occurs 25 times in the Besekh and all but eight occur in the Book of John.
 In the LXX heortē renders Heb. chag, feast, festival-gathering, pilgrim feast or festival sacrifice of Israel (BDB 290).

 John has a fondness for "threes," so the three-fold use of the preposition en has significance.
 Yeshua was in Jerusalem as an observant Jew, one who obeyed the Torah commandment that all males present themselves at the pilgrim feast.
 He was there at Passover, a time to celebrate deliverance from Egypt and he remained for the entire festival.
 Yeshua participated fully, which meant arranging for the purchase and sacrifice of a lamb for the Passover meal.
 All the arrangements made for the Last Supper and described in the Synoptic Narratives would have been accomplished on this occasion (see my commentary on Mark 14).